What’s a Stress Rash?

 Can You Get a Rash from Stress?

-Can stress cause rashes?
 Yes, stress can cause rashes.
-Stress causes your body to release cortisol.
-This hormone can trigger many responses, including rashes and hives.
+This is because stress causes your body to release chemicals such as histamine.
+These chemicals can trigger many responses, including rashes and hives.

 Allergic reactions are the most common cause of stress rashes.